deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 ## The Epistemology of the Effect Propagation Process

-Epistemology entails the study of understanding the sources of knowledge, how we derive knowledge, and how we determine the truthfulness of the derived knowledge within a contextualized Effect Propagation Process.
 Epistemological approaches to acquiring knowledge in research fall into three categories: positivism, interpretivism, and pragmatism.
 Positivism concerns itself with observable facts based on the scientific method and thus seeks to achieve generalizability and objectivity.
 Interpretivism maintains that our knowledge depends greatly on our interpretation of observations of human actions, experiences, and environments thus making interpretive research more subjective.
 Pragmatism focuses on practical effects or solutions to address problems that are suitable for existing situations or conditions.
 The epistemology of pragmatism is that knowledge is a self-correcting process based on experience thus, it must be evaluated and revised in view of subsequent experience.

 The  presented EPP epistemology changes depending on whether the context is static or dynamic, and, equally profound, whether the EPP is static, dynamic, or emergent.
+A detailed exploration of the epistemological structure of the EPP including formal definitions, knowledge ontologies, multi-modal truth justification, and the role of observer perspectives, is provided in a dedicated companion paper[^16].

 **Ontology of Knowledge sources**